volgk/volgk.github.io/index.md

 Then one day, my phone broke.

 Actually, it all started when I lost it.
 But fools are lucky, so a day later a good woman founded and returned it to me.
-Until then, I've been keeping track of plains to prevent such situations.
+Until then, I've been keeping track of plans to prevent such situations.
-By opening a remote access to my phone, of course!
-So when I got it back, started looking for a way to do it.
+By opening remote access to my phone, of course!
+So when I got it back, I started looking for a way to do it.

 It was unexpected to find out that I'm not a root in my phone (thank God I already knew what root was).
-Thus the task to root it.
-There was a lot of information, so I quickly figured it out.
-I realized it's a lot of work here and not that simple.
-For example: How to flush a ZIP file on phone?
+Thus the task was to root it.
+There was a lot of information, so I quickly figured it out - it's a hard work here and not that simple.
+For example: How to flush a ZIP file on the phone?
-Without complete understanding what I'm doing (as always), I was following steps from different instructions.
-So the phone broke.
+I had no idea.
+Without a complete understanding of what I'm doing (as always), I was following steps from different instructions.
+So to speak, there was no sign of trouble, but the phone broke.

 If memory serves, I uploaded the wrong file to the wrong partition.
-And I was almost sad.
-My friend was excited.
-"You had nothing to lose, so experiment" - he said.
+I was almost sad.
+My friend was jubilant.
+"You had nothing to lose now, so experiment" - he said.
 And I tried everything I've found.
 It was long few days of continuous failure.
-And I would give up after the first day, but I wanted a working phone.
+And I would give up after the first day, but I needed a working phone.
 I guess that's what made me go over the habit of dropping the case halfway.
 And I brought him back to life!
-That was so wonderful because I did it myself.
+That was so wonderful since I did it myself.
 My always helping friend was helpless (he knew as much as I did).
-My success has turned my head, not for long.
+My success has turned my head, but not for long.
 An hour later I was bored.
-My friend suggested turning the telephone into a hackerphone.
+My friend suggested turning the telephone into a hacker phone since I already know how to fix it.

+So began my journey to Kali NetHunter.
+Remembering all the problems I faced, I wrote down all my steps.
+Again, a lot was supposed to know when reading those instructions.
+It was hard to deepen of every little thing by myself, so I decided to share my difficulties with noobs like me.
+I learned a lot of new.
+For example: about recovering partition and how to install it; the download mode and what it is intended for; the kernel of my phone is based on Linux (!), of course I learned to build a working one; learned how to flash kernels with different ways; noted the similarity and the distinctions between phone Linux and PC Linux; learned to work with different
+utilities: Heimdall, Odin, SDK-utils.
+It was an interesting two months.